Using your GPU with CuPy

 0.035400 s

-The speedup taking into account the data transfers decreased from 116 to 67.
-Taking into account the necessary data transfers when computing the speedup is a better, and more fair, way to compare performance.
-As a note, because data transfers force the GPU to sync with the host, this could also be measured with timeit and still provide correct measurements.
+The speedup taking into account the data transfer decreased from 116 to 67.
+Nonetheless, accounting for the necessary data transfers is a better and fairer way to compute performance speedups.
+As an aside, here timeit would still provide correct measurements, because the data transfers force the device and host to sync one with another.

 A shortcut: performing NumPy routines on the GPU

-We saw earlier that we cannot execute routines from the cupyx library directly on NumPy arrays.
-In fact we need to first transfer the data from host to device memory.
-Vice versa, if we try to execute a regular SciPy routine (i.e. designed to run the CPU) on a CuPy array, we will also encounter an error.
-Try the following:
+We saw in a previous challenge that we cannot launch the routines of cupyx directly on NumPy arrays.
+In fact, we first needed to transfer the data from the host to the device memory.
+Conversely, we also encounter an error when we launch a regular SciPy routine, designed to run on CPUs, on a CuPy array.
+Try out the following:

 PYTHON